Now hiring Part-Time Police Officers

 The Police Department provides public safety services to protect life and property, with resources concentrating on patrol, investigations, evidence procurement, training, traffic enforcement, community relations and crime prevention activities.

 Fingerprinting of residents is available at no cost at the Police Department during business hours.
 You may call the non-emergency number to arrange a time for fingerprinting.

 If this is a real emergency, please pickup a phone and dial 911 now!

-1. Please click here for link to Code Red.
+1. Please click here for the link to Code Red.

-2. Once at the Code Red website, complete 'Location Details'
+2. Once at the Code Red website, complete 'Contact Information''

 3. Under 'Contact Information' everyone should first enter their land line phone number.
 This will ensure that this number is registered.
 When entering the land line number, do not check any boxes below the number.
 If you have no land line phone number then begin with your mobile phone number.

 4. After 'Contact Information', complete the 'Alert Types' you would like to receive.